 The fully automated Rhonda testing system consists of an analyzer and a test cartridge.
 The proprietary technology allows for easy integration of the system at the point of care, as manual pipetting of swab samples into the test cartridge is no longer required.
 As a result, the risk of infection for users can be reduced to a minimum.
 The test procedure is very simple: swab samples from the nose and throat are inserted directly into the test cartridge, which contains all the reagents required for the test.
 Like a CD, the cartridge is inserted into the device and processed automatically.
 Another advantage: the device can analyze two cartridges simultaneously for a higher testing throughput.
 Test results are available in 30 to 40 minutes.
 They can be read directly from the device and – if necessary – transferred electronically.
-Since the cost of a test will be well below 50 Euros (USD 55), the system represents not only a simple and reliable, but also a cost-effective solution for the rapid detection of viruses and bacteria.

 Two-step PCR testing procedure

 The two-step PCR test method is an advantageous variation of the laboratory gold standard polymerase chain reaction (PCR).
 PCR tests can directly detect the genetic information of viruses from nasal / throat swab samples.
 By applying the two-step PCR approach, the test cartridge performs two standard PCRs in a row, producing sensitive and specific, thus reliable analyses.

 About Think.Health Ventures